Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Spectral Measure and Spectral Embedding

 For a subset $E'$ of edges of $G$, we define the \dfn{energy} of $F$ on $E'$ as

 Roughly speaking, the energy of a subgraph of $G$ describes the stretch of the edges of that subgraph under the embedding $F$.
-For a set $S\subseteq V$ of vertices, we define the \dfn{energy} of $S$ as $\cE_F(S):=\cE_F\big(E \cap (S \times S)\big)$.
-If we use the weight of an edge as its conductance, then we can relate energies to effective resistances of the corresponding electrical network: For a finite graph $G$, we define the \dfn{effective conductance} between a pair of vertices $s,t\in V$ as
+For a set $S\subseteq V$ of vertices, we define the \dfn{energy} $\cE_F(S)$ of $S$ as the energy of all edges with at least one endpoint in $S$.

+If we use the weight of an edge as its conductance, then we can relate energies to effective resistances of the corresponding electrical network: For a finite graph $G$, we define the \dfn{effective conductance} between a pair of vertices $a,z\in V$ as

-This is for a scalar-valued function $f$, but by adding the squares of coordinates, the same holds for vector-valued functions $F$ in place of $f$.
-The \dfn{effective resistance} $\reff(s, t)$ is the reciprocal of the effective conductance.
-We also use $\rdiam:=\sup_{s,t\in V} \reff(s,t)$ to denote the maximum effective resistance of any pair of vertices of $V$, the \dfn{effective resistance diameter} of $G$.
-Similarly, define $ \rdiam(s) := \max_t \reff(s, t) $.
-It is well known that the expected time for the non-lazy random walk to go from $s$ to $t$ and then back to $s$ is equal to $\vol(V) \reff(s, t)$; this is called the \dfn{commute time} between $s$ and $t$.
+This is for scalar-valued functions $f$, but by adding the squares of coordinates, the same holds for vector-valued functions in place of $f$ and with norms in place of absolute values.
+The \dfn{effective resistance} $\reff(a, z)$ is the reciprocal of the effective conductance.
+We also use $\rdiam:=\sup_{a,z\in V} \reff(a,z)$ to denote the maximum effective resistance of any pair of vertices of $V$, the \dfn{effective resistance diameter} of $G$.
+Similarly, define $ \rdiam(x) := \max_z \reff(x, z) $.
+It is well known that the expected time for the random walk to go from $a$ to $z$ and then back to $a$ is equal to $\vol(V) \reff(a, z)$; this is called the \dfn{commute time} between $a$ and $z$.
 The maximum commute time between $x$ and any other vertex will be denoted $\tcommute^x := \vol(V) \rdiam(x)$, while the maximum commute time between any pair of vertices will be denoted $\tcommute^* := \vol(V) \rdiam$.
-Note that these standard formulas are all for the non-lazy random walk; an additional factor of 2 would apply for the lazy random walk.
-We refer to \cite[Chap.~2]{LP13} for more background on electrical networks.
+We refer to \cite[Chap.~2]{LP16} for more background on electrical networks and their connections to random walks.

 The following lemmas are used in several of our proofs.